Inspired by the OAC Purpose Statement, the Community Grants program funds

 Marin County nonprofits that support the environment, under-served populations, or women’s initiatives

-In 1902, the Outdoor Art Club’s Founders adopted a Purpose Statement, which guides the Club’s activities today: “To preserve the natural scenery of Mill Valley and the surrounding country, to beautify the grounds around public buildings, to work against wanton destruction of birds and game, to encourage the development of outdoor art and to engage in other civic, literary and charitable work.”
-In its early years, the OAC planted trees and flowers in public areas, cleaned forest paths, wrote letters to health offices urging them to protect streams from pollution and sewage, helped the library distribute books, and gave financial aid to other organizations that shared the Club’s goals.
-With the development of more formal grant-making in the 1970’s, the OAC has supported more than 160 Marin County nonprofit organizations with distributions of over $700,000.
+The Outdoor Art Club’s Purpose Statement guides the Club’s activities: “To preserve the natural scenery of Mill Valley and the surrounding country, to beautify the grounds around public buildings, to work against wanton destruction of birds and game, to encourage the development of outdoor art and to engage in other civic, literary and charitable work.”

 Today’s Community Grants program awards funds to local nonprofit organizations that further the objectives of the Club’s Purpose Statement and specifically address the environment, the under-served and women’s initiatives.
 The Fall 2022 recipients of Community Grants program are: